Full forward model of galaxy clustering statistics with AbacusSummit lightcones: fibre collision correction

-Finally we apply the correction scheme as described to recover the redshifts of the fiber collided galaxies, and measure the summary statistics on the corrected galaxy mocks.
-On the catalog level, the median absolute recovery error on the LOS coordinate of the collided galaxies is $\Delta z = 8h^{-1}$Mpc.
+Finally we apply the correction scheme as described to recover the redshifts of the fibre collided galaxies, and measure the summary statistics on the corrected galaxy mocks.
+On the catalog level, the median absolute recovery error on the LoS coordinate of the collided galaxies is $\Delta z = 8h^{-1}$Mpc.
 If we sample the corrected position from the probabilities conditioned on the nearest two neighbors, instead of just the nearest neighbor, we get an even better recovery, with a median $z$ error of $\Delta z = 6h^{-1}$Mpc.

 More importantly, we assess the performance of the correction on the summary statistics, starting with the $k$NN-CDFs.
-On Figure~\ref{fig:fc}, the orange curves report the corrected $k$NN-CDFs relative to the truth, where the LOS positions are inferred from just the nearest neighbor.
-For the $k$NN-CDFs, we can see that the correction significantly reduces the fiber collision effect to within $1\sigma$ of the ``true'' measurement.
+On Figure~\ref{fig:fc}, the orange curves show the corrected $k$NN-CDFs relative to the truth, where the LoS positions are inferred from just the nearest neighbor.
+For the $k$NN-CDFs, we can see that the correction significantly reduces the error due to fibre collision to within $1\sigma$.
 We also find additional improvements to the performance of the correction when including two nearest neighbors instead of just the nearest neighbor.
-However, given the current level of sample variance, using just the nearest neighbor seems sufficient for the $k$NN-CDFs.
+However, given the current level of sample variance, using just the nearest neighbor is sufficient for the $k$NN-CDFs.
+The mean residual error due to fibre collision after applying the correction is approximately $20\%$ of the CMASS sample variance uncertainty, which translates to a small $4\%$ increase to the final covariance matrix.
+We ignore this term in the following analysis in section~\ref{sec:recovery}, but we note that this term can become important when applying such techniques to upcoming surveys like DESI, where the effective volume is $\sim 10$ times that of CMASS \citep{2016DESI}.